 There are two official languages in Canada: English and French.
 Most people in Western Canada speak mainly English and not much French.
 In Vancouver, people speak English, predominately, and more Mandarin or Cantonese (because of the large Asian population) than French (although there are French Immersion schools).
 Expat English-speakers will not, obviously, have a language issue, and there is no need to learn French or Mandarin unless one particularly wants to.
 French-speakers relocating to Vancouver will usually not have a language issue either, as all government services and most Canadian websites are in both English and French, as are local product labels and signs.
-There are also Francophone schools for French speaking children.
-Those without either language (or Chinese) will have a more difficult time, and will need to learn English.
-In any case, a solid command of English is essential to live and work in BC.
+There are also Francophone schools for French-speaking children.
+Those without either language (or Chinese) will have a more difficult time and will need to learn English.
+In any case, a solid command of English is essential to living and work in BC.
 There are a number of good ESL and language schools in Vancouver, for both children and adults.
 Many times community centers and neighborhood houses offer ESL and/or Foreign Language classes as well.

 UBC English Language Institute (ELI) — http://eli.ubc.ca/index.html

 - Internship Programs

 - English and University Culture

 English Language Institute